Deaf climbers make history on Mount Everest - KESQ

 Those are just some of the issues that American adventurers Scott Lehmann and Shayna Unger have addressed on their YouTube channel, which documents their experiences as a Deaf couple working their way to the peaks of the world’s tallest mountains.

-On May 22, Unger and Lehmann became only the third and fourth deaf people to summit Mount Everest.
+On May 22, Unger and Lehmann became only the third and fourth Deaf people to summit Mount Everest.
+Unger is the first Deaf woman ever.

 By coincidence, on the way up Unger and Lehmann met only the second Deaf person to reach the top – Malaysian national Muhammad Hawari Hashim – who scaled the peak on May 18 and was seen grinning proudly while holding the Malaysian flag in an image shared on social media.